Shayype White Paper

 we’re authorised to perform an action) then in a world where much of the time

-problems and the world – whether we’re dealing with people online, over the
+Whether we’re dealing with people online,

 Did